Clarification

 As stated in the Acceptance criteria:

-- If enterprise user is using the product list only, display unit price from product list
+If enterprise user is using the product list only, display unit price from product list

-- If enterprise user is using inventory to create a different price,
+If enterprise user is using inventory to create a different price,

 display unit price from product inventory (because the inventory unit

-price overwrites the product list unit price) - The unit price reflects the price of the shop, not the unit price of the original product (or variant) in the product list
+The unit price reflects the price of the shop, not the unit price of the original product (or variant) in the product list

 Thanks for your feedback @tschumilas!
 Commenting on some of your points:

-Agree that price per 1 item is redundant, because that“s the purpose of the unit price: indicating the price per unit (whatever this is, kg, g, l, item, bunch) in which it is sold.
+Agree that price per 1 item is redundant, because thatĀ“s the purpose of the unit price: indicating the price per unit (whatever this is, kg, g, l, item, bunch) in which it is sold.

 Columns in Admin